-18.11 Peoples hereby acknowledges that MEH may purchase Hub Services for its own account on a nondiscriminatory basis pursuant to this Agreement and may profit therefrom.
+18.12 Peoples hereby acknowledges that MEH may purchase Hub Services for its own account on a nondiscriminatory basis pursuant to this Agreement and may profit therefrom.
 Peoples hereby waives all conflicts of interest that may arise in connection with such purchases.

-PEOPLES AND MEH AGREE THAT UNDER NO CIRCUMSTANCES SHALL MEH BE LIABLE FOR ANY EXPENSES, LOSS OF PROFITS, OTHER BUSINESS INTERRUPTION DAMAGES, OR INCIDENTAL, INDIRECT, CONSEQUENTIAL, TREBLE, EXEMPLARY OR PUNITIVE DAMAGES, HOWEVER CAUSED, WHETHER BY SUCH PARTY'S SOLE OR CONCURRENT NEGLIGENCE OR OTHERWISE, AND WHETHER ARISING IN TORT OR CONTRACT, UNDER ANY INDEMNITY PROVISION OR OTHERWISE.
+18.13PEOPLES AND MEH AGREE THAT UNDER NO CIRCUMSTANCES SHALL EITHER PARTY BE LIABLE FOR ANY EXPENSES, LOSS OF PROFITS, OTHER BUSINESS INTERRUPTION DAMAGES, OR INCIDENTAL, INDIRECT, CONSEQUENTIAL, TREBLE, EXEMPLARY OR PUNITIVE DAMAGES, HOWEVER CAUSED, WHETHER BY SUCH PARTY'S SOLE OR CONCURRENT NEGLIGENCE OR OTHERWISE, AND WHETHER ARISING IN TORT OR CONTRACT, UNDER ANY INDEMNITY PROVISION OR OTHERWISE.

+In the event that any matter or circumstance comes to MEH's attention which would interfere or potentially interfere with MEH's obligations hereunder, MEH will disclose such matter or circumstance to Peoples.

-This Agreement was prepared by both parties to this Agreement and not by any party to the exclusion of any other.
+18.15This Agreement was prepared by both parties to this Agreement and not by any party to the exclusion of any other.

+18.16 Each party (“Providing Party”) shall on written request promptly furnish the other party (“Receiving Party”) reasonable assurance of the Providing Party’s financial capability to meet its obligations under this Agreement if the Receiving Party, in good faith, believes that the Providing Party lacks the financial capability to meet such obligations.
+If (a) the Providing Party fails to provide such reasonable assurance, or (b) on the basis of information provided by the Providing Party or other information available to the Receiving Party, and using generally accepted financial evaluation standards applied on a non-discriminatory basis, the Receiving Party concludes that the Providing Party does not currently meet the Receiving Party’s reasonable requirements for extension of unsecured credit, the Receiving Party shall have the right to immediately suspend performance hereunder, until the Providing Party furnishes an irrevocable letter of credit, guaranty, or other good and sufficient security of a continuing nature, satisfactory in form, issuer and amount to the Receiving Party, as determined by the Receiving Party in its reasonable discretion.

 EXECUTED in duplicate this _______ day of ________________, 2000.